Z-snails/mitten_preorder/README.md

 - Next week --- split time hacking on mitten and working on talk
 - After that --- talk, prove things about most general unifiers and write report
+- Today --- read decidability of conversion for type theory in type theory Abel Skip section 3
+  Skip proofs in section 4
+  Then read daniel's note

 # Log